elasticpath/elasticpath-dev/docs/commerce-manager/product-experience-manager/bundles/bundle-inventory.md

 Whether your bundle has a SKU or is SKU-less depends on your bundle's pricing.
 See [Bundle pricing](/docs/commerce-manager/product-experience-manager/bundles/bundle-pricing).

 1. Go to **Products**.
-1. In **All Products**, find the bundle to which you want to add a template.
+1. In **All Products**, select the bundle for which you want to configure inventory.
 1. Select **Actions** > **Edit** next to the bundle.
 1. In the **Inventory** tab, click **Manage inventory**.
 The following details are displayed: